-Hyatt Hotels is revamping its Gold Passport loyalty program, replacing the program with World of Hyatt, adding a membership tier and making other changes to “engage with high-end travellers.”
+Hyatt Hotels is revamping its Gold Passport loyalty program, replacing the program with World of Hyatt, adding a membership tier, and making other changes to “engage with high-end travelers.”

 When is the new World of Hyatt Launching?

 World of Hyatt will be launched on March 1, 2017.
 Members will advance through three tiers – Discoverist, Explorist and Globalist – based on qualifying nights or base points.

 Differences between Gold Passport & World Of Hyatt

 The program accrues base points and qualifying nights toward status, versus stays in the previous program; bonus points can be earned for promotions, qualifying meetings and events, through Hyatt’s credit card and as an elite tier member, but they won’t count toward status.